 Email List Health

 Lastly, you want to keep an eye on your email list health.
-You can do most of this inside of Infusionsoft’s native reports, but if you don’t want to set a reminder to check it once a month and then follow the process to actually running the manual report, simply throw this Email List Health report template on your marketing dashboard for instant, visual feedback of your email list health.
+You can do most of this inside of Keap’s native reports, but if you don’t want to set a reminder to check it once a month and then follow the process to actually running the manual report, simply throw this Email List Health report template on your marketing dashboard for instant, visual feedback of your email list health.

-What about all the leads coming into your Infusionsoft or Keap application?
+What about all the leads coming into your Keap application?
 Are they converting or going cold?
 Which leads convert teh best?
 Which generates the most revenue?
 These are essential questions for any business that is serious about improving their marketing.

 Graphly can help you hone in on the data you need to make better decisions with giving you real-time inside into your leads.